 With favourable conditions, this season is looking like a great whitebait season.

-The 2016 whitebait season opens for fishing on Saturday October 1 and remains open till Friday 11 November 2016.
+The 2017 whitebait season opens for fishing this Sunday - October 1 and remains open till Saturday 11 November 2017.

-From the ABC News
+From the IFS website:

 Click above for current issue content.
 The current issue of TFBN is extensive and topical.
 In Tackle Stores, Newsagents and by subscription.